Pennzoil Logo

 Pennzoil: Brand overview

 Pennzoil, a well-known American motor oil manufacturer, was founded in 1889 in Oil City, Pennsylvania.
-The company was originally called South Penn Oil Company, but by 1913, it had quickly become a leading motor oil producer through the launch of its flagship Pennzoil brand.
+The company was originally called South Penn Oil Company, but by 1913, it had quickly become a leading motor oil producer by launching its flagship Pennzoil brand.

 In 1925, South Penn Oil Company merged with Oil City Oil and Grease Company and Pennzoil Refining Company to form Pennzoil.
-The new company not only continued to produce and distribute high-quality Pennzoil motor oils but also expanded into other areas, such as gasoline refining and petroleum product distribution, thus strengthening Pennzoil’s position in the petroleum sector.
+The new company continued to produce and distribute high-quality Pennzoil motor oils.
+It expanded into other areas, such as gasoline refining and petroleum product distribution, thus strengthening Pennzoil’s position in the petroleum sector.

 The 1960s were a period of ambitious global expansion for Pennzoil.
-The opening of the first overseas office in Canada in 1961 marked the beginning of this global journey, which soon spread to several countries, including Mexico, Brazil, and Japan, in an effort to achieve worldwide recognition.
+The opening of the first overseas office in Canada in 1961 marked the beginning of this global journey, which soon spread to several countries, including Mexico, Brazil, and Japan, to achieve worldwide recognition.

 In the 1980s, the infamous “Pennzoil-Texaco war” broke out.
 Pennzoil initiated a lawsuit against Texaco, claiming that Texaco had thwarted its intentions to acquire Getty Oil.
 The protracted legal battle ended in an out-of-court settlement in which Texaco paid Pennzoil $3 billion in compensation.

-In 1998, Pennzoil’s business model underwent a significant change: the company separated its refining and marketing divisions and formed Pennzoil-Quaker State Company.
-The newly formed company took the bold step of acquiring rival motor oil brand Quaker State Corporation to expand its product portfolio.
+1998, Pennzoil’s business model underwent a significant change: it separated its refining and marketing divisions and formed Pennzoil-Quaker State Company.
+The newly formed company acquired rival motor oil brand Quaker State Corporation to expand its product portfolio.

-In 2002, a key event in the industry occurred: Shell Oil Company, a U.S. subsidiary of Royal Dutch/Shell, acquired Pennzoil-Quaker State Company.
+200,2 a key industry event occurred: Shell Oil Company, a U.S. subsidiary of Royal Dutch/Shell, acquired Pennzoil-Quaker State Company.
 As a result, Pennzoil and Quaker State were positioned as premium motor oil brands under the manufacturing wing of Shell Lubricants.

-More than a century later, Pennzoil continues to be an influential player in the motor oil industry, delivering high-quality products to consumers around the world.
-The brand, represented by a staff of more than 10,000 employees, is available in more than 100 countries.
-Pennzoil, based in Houston, Texas, is a subsidiary of Shell plc and supplies high-quality motor oils to motorists around the world.
+More than a century later, Pennzoil continues to be an influential player in the motor oil industry, delivering high-quality products to consumers worldwide.
+The brand, represented by over 10,000 employees, is available in over 100 countries.
+Pennzoil, based in Houston, Texas, is a subsidiary of Shell plc and supplies high-quality motor oils to motorists worldwide.

 The founding of South Penn Oil Company in 1889 marked a new era in Oil City, Pennsylvania.